smastrom/react-rating/README.md

 ### Custom logic/state

-If you need to perform some actions while setting the rating (like calling an API) or you need to update just a portion of state, `onChange` accepts a callback whose parameter corresponds to the selected rating:
+If you need to perform some actions while setting the rating (like calling an API) or you need to update a portion of state, `onChange` accepts a callback whose parameter equals to the selected rating:

 ```js
 function App() {